-Through the implementation of Program 20, the County will update its Zoning Ordinance to be consistent with state law regarding the approval of residential development in commercial zones.
+Through the implementation of Program 20, the County will update its Zoning Ordinance to be consistent with state law regarding the approval of residential development in commercial zones as well as to remove subjective standards from the conditional use permit review process.
+As part of Program 22, the County will amend its zoning code to define the application and review process for projects seeking review under SB 35.